Alien6-Studio/outerspace-apizr/docs/modules/code-analyzr.md

 ## Overview

-The code-analyzr project is designed to extract API endpoints from a provided Python codebase through AST (Abstract Syntax Tree) parsing.
+The Code Analyzr project is designed to extract API endpoints from a provided Python codebase through AST (Abstract Syntax Tree) parsing.
 The primary entry point is the `app.py` file, offering functionalities for input validation, code analysis, and file creation.

 The heart of the extraction process is the `AstAnalyzr` class located in the `analyzr/astAnalyzr.py` file.
 This class uses Python's built-in `ast` module to parse the provided code and derive meaningful information.
 The project is further supported by multiple helper classes within the `analyzr/ast_node/` directory, each dedicated to handling a specific type of AST node, such as annotations, functions, and imports.